keitheorem/Smart-Factory-AMR/README.md

-# AMR_FYP
-This repository contains scripts for the AMR FYP.
+This repository contains packages for my FYP on Autonomous Mobile Robots in Smart Factory

 Robot: Jetrover